andrisecker/CA1-Oriens-Lacunosum-Moleculare---Saraga-et-al.-2003/README.md

 and indirect signaling pathways within the hippocampus.

 ------------------------------------------------
-This model can be auto-launched from modeldb or run by starting the mosinit.hoc with: nrngui mosinit.hoc or double clicking on the mosinit.hoc file after the mod files have been compiled (nrnivmodl compiles in unix, mknrndll in mswin, mac)
+This model can run by starting the mosinit.hoc with: nrngui mosinit.hoc or double clicking on the mosinit.hoc file after the mod files have been compiled (nrnivmodl compiles in unix, mknrndll in mswin, mac)